13 Days Yunnan Cycling Tour from Kunming to XishuangBanna and Boten (Laos Border)

 Accommodation: Eshan

-From Eshan it’s about 35-40km of great cycling, winding through the mountains with lots of small hills to zoom up and down.
-We finished our ride with an 18km descent to the town of Huanian, tucked in a valley of white plastic farmland.
-We arrived late and found no open restaurants, so had to settle for some instant noodles in our cold hotel room, quite a change from the night before!
+• The next 35-40km were a joy to ride, winding through mountains with plenty of small hills to conquer.
+You finish your ride with an 18km descent into the town of Huanian, nestled in a valley surrounded by white plastic farmland.
+Unfortunately, you arrive late and found no open restaurants, so you have to settle for instant noodles in our cold hotel room – a far cry from the luxurious dinner we enjoyed the night before!!

 Day 4 Huanian (化念) – Ganzhuang (甘庄) – 69km, 5 hours of riding